 [Section 33A inserted by No. 68 of 2004 s.
 42.]

-34. Alternate and deputy registered managers
+34. Alternate and deputy registered managers, appointment and functions of

 (1) If the registered manager is to control and supervise the mine in accordance with a commute schedule, the principal employer must appoint an alternate registered manager to assume the duties of the registered manager during the absences of the registered manager in accordance with that commute schedule and must inform the district inspector for the region in which the mine is situated of the name and address of the alternate manager before the schedule has effect.